enoliglesias/wpreader/README.md

 WP Reader is released under the [MIT License](http://opensource.org/licenses/MIT).

-Be carefully and remember to change any reference to Begin Vegan Begun™ if you want to use it.
 Begin Vegan Begun™ is a trade mark.